DD2480-Group-26/piqueserver-DD2480/report.md

 ## Coverage Improvement

-- **Requirements for Improved Coverage:**
-  Detailed comments have been added to describe the requirements for enhancing branch coverage.
 - **Reports:**
     Both the old and the new coverage reports are generated using coverage.py because there were no implemented tests for our functions in the original repository.
   - [Old Coverage Report](https://dd2480-group-26.github.io/coverage-pages/branch_coverage_tests_default.html)